trovit/reffects/CONTRIBUTING.md

 > * docs: clarifies contributing file about testing

 Once you're finished just push your changes and open a pull request.
-Get the [pull request template].

 [open an issue]: https://github.com/trovit/reffects/issues/new
-[Bug issue template]: ./bug_report.md
-[Feature issue template]: ./feature_request.md
-[pull request template]: ./pull_request_template.md